fitnr/twitter_markov/README.md

 # This creates the file corpus.txt
 twittermarkov corpus twitter/archive/path corpus.txt

-twittermarkov corpus --no-replies twitter/archive/path corpus-no-replies.txt
+twittermarkov corpus --no-retweets --no-replies twitter/archive/path corpus-no-replies.txt
-# Text like this will be ignored:
+# Teweets like this will be ignored:
-# @sample I ate a sandwich
+# RT @sample I ate a sandwich

-# Text like this will be read in:
+# Tweets like this will be read in without the @sample:
-# I ate a sandwich with @sample
+# @sample Was it tasty?
 ````

+All the filtering options:
+* `--no-retweets` - skip retweets
+* `--no-replies` - filter out replies (keeps the tweet, just removes the starting username)
+* `--no-mentions` - filter out mentions
+* `--no-urls` - filter out urls
+* `--no-media` - filter out media
+* `--no-hashtags` - filter out hashtags

 If you're using a Twitter archive, the archive argument should be the tweet.csv file found in the archive folder (which usually has a long name like 16853453_3f21d17c73166ef3c77d7994c880dd93a8159c88).